edmondsaykali/project3/README.md

 ## Technical Support:

-1. Fork this repository to your local one.
+1. Clone this repository to your local (using HTTPS protocol).
+     - **Access to the parent repo will be removed within 4 days from the day you are made as collaborator**.
+2. Push the cloned repo into your our Github account.
-     - **Please don't commit anything to this repos, everything should be done in your local repos**.
+     - **Please don't commit anything to the parent repo, everything should be done in your local repos**.
 3. Follow the installation instructions in [INSTALL.md](https://github.com/projectforyou/project1/blob/main/INSTALL.md)
 4. Open the Jupyter notebook home page, using the link similar to the one highlighted in the picture

   ![jupyter-notebook](https://github.com/projectforyou/project1/blob/main/pictures/docker-compose.png)

-4. Open the notebook (assesment_notebook.ipynb).
+5. Open the notebook (assesment_notebook.ipynb).
-5. Read the documentation and run the cells accordingly.
+6. Read the documentation and run the cells accordingly.
 Once you create a spark session you should be able to see application **pyspark-assesment** running in the Spark Master UI as below.

   ![spark-application](https://github.com/projectforyou/project1/blob/main/pictures/spark-application.png)